wpmudev/support-system/readme.txt

 Support System for WordPress multi site..
 Now also for single sites.

 == ChangeLog ==

+= 1.9.9.1 =
+* Fixed issue while assigning an administrator to a ticket in single sites.

 = 1.9.9 =
 * Stripping slashes from FAQ questions.